Home The City of Vancouver The Vancouver Police Museum

 Vancouver’s Museum about Crime and Policing

-Opened in 1986 as a celebration of the Vancouver Police Department’s centennial anniversary, the Vancouver Police Museum & Archives showcases the history of crime and law enforcement in Vancouver.
-The Museum is in a historical building that used to be the site of the city’s morgue and Coroner’s Court.
+The Vancouver Police Museum & Archives opened in 1986 as a celebration of the Vancouver Police Department’s centennial anniversary.
+The museum showcases the history of crime and law enforcement in Vancouver.
+The venue is a historical building that used to be the site of the city’s morgue and Coroner’s Court.

 Exhibits at the museum examine the history of policing in Vancouver as well as the city’s Coroner’s Service and the City Analyst Laboratory.
-In total, the museum has about five or so historical exhibits.
+In total, the museum has about five historical exhibits.

 FORBIDDEN VANCOUVER WALKING TOURS